 A feature not available in Group Mode is the Physical LS Disable Inputs.
-While in Independent Mode, each output is ANDed with and can be disabled by the corresponding Physical input.
+While in Independent Mode, each output can be disabled by the corresponding Physical input.
+That is, each Output is ANDed with each Input.

 Output 1 is attached to Input 1, Output 2 to Input 2, etc. The outputs will not fire unless the corresponding Physical input is active.
 By default, this feature is automatically disabled.
 If you leave the Physical Input Active State parameters to their default values of zero, the inputs will act like normally closed relays.
 If you do not use the input, the outputs will then fire normally.
 While in Group Mode, a single input per group can be used to disable the outputs assigned to the group.